CKalitin/ckalitin.github.io/_posts/2024-12-25-more-kos-boosters.md

 On real launch vehicles, getting the payload into orbit is the most important objective of every launch, recovery of hardware is secondary.
 However, unlike a real satellite, the output of my scripts is not economically productive.
 The output of my scripts is purely watching boosters autonomously land and marvelling at the sight.
 This is important context for understanding the parameters for state changes during launch (mass instead of velocity).

-The Dzhanibekov (most impressive Cosmonaut to ever live) launch vehicle is a design that have a single core with 4 side mounted boosters.
+The Dzhanibekov (most impressive Cosmonaut to ever live who went on crazy Salyut repair missions) launch vehicle is a design that have a single core with 4 side mounted boosters.
 It has a payload capacity of about 1 ton in KSP.
 This is an extremely overengineered rocket because it's goal is to look cool, not be efficient.
 One productive insight from this project is a better appreciation of the difficulty of recovering high-energy stages.
 The side boosters separate at around 700/s and ~28km altitude.
-This is close enough to the launch site that the boost back burn is not very expensive.
+This is close enough to the launch site that the boostback burn is not very expensive.
 However, the center core separates at a far higher altitude and higher velocity, meaning it requires far more fuel to return to the launch site.
 This is sub-optimal as you are leaving a lot of payload capacity on the table.
 Hence why SpaceX doesn't try to recover the center core of the Falcon Heavy anymore.

 ### <b>How Ascent Works</b>

 ![Image description]({{site.url}}/assets/images/more-kos-boosters/front_Dzhanibekov_1.png){: height="400" .align-center}

-Ascent is very simple.
+<a href="https://youtu.be/aFqjoCbZ4ik?si=se2Zpx_lU5-n7Nrf&t=1326">Ascent is very simple. </a>

 Every stage on the rocket has it's own script and the center core controls the ascent.
 The center core script lerps between the initial pitch and the final pitch at the 25km, which is 45 degrees from vertical.
 These values were determined from my experience in KSP and flight testing.
 Also, note that I had to write the LERP function manually as kOS doesn't have it built it.
 Below is part of the function in the KOS-Scripts/Dzhanibekov/Dzhanibekov-Core.ks file.
 Like I said, no beautiful code in sight.